 Berger Montague (Canada) often litigates securities cases on a contingent fee basis, so plaintiffs and the class do not pay attorneys’ fees or court costs unless there is a recovery.

 We invite you to learn more about our Securities & Investor Protection Group.
-If you have information about a fraud affecting institutional, individual or governmental investors, or to schedule a confidential discussion about a potential case, please fill out the contact form on the right, email us at [email protected], or contact Andrew Morganti [email protected].
+If you have information about a fraud or misrepresentations affecting institutional, individual or governmental investors, or to schedule a confidential discussion about a potential case, please fill out the contact form on the right, email us at [email protected], or contact Andrew Morganti [email protected].
 We are available to evaluate potential securities cases without charge.